 Despite the scars of probably having a mast constructed on top of it, there do not appear to be any ancillary buildings nearby as would have been expected in conventional radio or radar stations (such as generator, transmitter or receiver buildings), nor does there appear to be a vehicle hardstanding to park mobile equipment.

-In relation to the unknown building at St Johns Point, the observation post is 1.1 miles north east.
+In relation to the unknown building at St John’s Point, the observation post is 1.1 miles northeast.
 The distance to the stations on the north coast of Wales is relatively unchanged at 90 and 106 miles, so I would consider this site to be in contention as one of the Irish Sea experiment locations.
-The post is elevated on top of a small hillock, near a spot height of 91 feet (27.7m); the same height as the low level sites chosen for the transmission experiments.
-This is the highest point close to the coast for some miles, and even thought the modern telecoms mast is a higher elevation, it was set inland.
+The post is elevated on top of a small hillock, near a spot height of 91 feet (27.7m); the same height as the low-level sites chosen for the transmission experiments.
+This is the highest point close to the coast for some miles and even though the modern telecoms mast is at a higher elevation, it was set inland.

 A tower or elevated platform was retrofitted around an existing coastal observation post in support of the Irish Sea transmission experiments.

 - Built on a hill of height 90 feet would put this at the same elevation as was chosen for the low-level sites in Wales and Scotland.

 - The main reason for constructing a mast over an existing building is generally to house equipment and reduce the loss of signal that would occur over longer cable runs.